-The First Twelve Year Banner Bracket Warranty
+The First Ten Year Banner Bracket Warranty

-KBW BannerFlex banner brackets are warranted for twelve (12) years from the date of Consort Display Group invoice against defects in material and workmanship when installed according to KBW installation instructions and when used to support banners in the standard KBW size of 30" wide x 94" long or smaller.
-(Remember: Refer to KBW Hardware Banding Guideline Chart (page 9) for proper methods of attachment.
-Also, bracket installation must be inspected 30 days after the installation and every 60 days thereafter, making any necessary adjustments immediately.)
+KBW BannerFlex D3TM and Metro ® Brackets are warranted for ten (10) years, from the date of Consort Display Group invoice against defects in material and workmanship when installed according to KBW installation instructions and when used to support banners in the standard KBW size of 30" x 94" or smaller.

+REMEMBER: Refer to KBW Hardware Banding Chart on Installation Instructions for proper methods of attachment.
+Also, bracket installation must be inspected 30 days after the initial installation and every 60 days thereafter, making any necessary adjustments immediately.

-This warranty does not apply where equipment is used, or installation performed in any manner contrary to KBW's specifications and instructions, nor where equipment is altered or modified.
+This warranty does not apply where equipment is used, or installation performed, in any manner contrary to KBW's specifications and instructions, nor where equipment is altered or modified.
 Excessive force (hammering, etc.) is not necessary and will damage the castings and void the warranty.
-Nor does the warranty cover installation or removal costs incurred by customer.
-BannerFlex brackets are warranted to withstand wind gusts up to 70 MPH when used with banners measuring 30" wide x 94" long or smaller.
+Nor does this warranty cover installation or removal costs incurred by customer.
+BannerFlex Brackets are warrantied to withstand wind gusts up to 70 MPH when used with banners measuring 30" wide by 94" long or smaller.

-KBW BannerFlex Jr Brackets and (screw gear banding) are warranted for twelve (12) years from the date of Consort Display Group invoice against defects in material and workmanship when installed according to KBW installation instructions and when used to support banners in the standard KBW size of 20" wide x 48" long or smaller.
+KBW BannerFlex JR Brackets are warranted for a period of ten (10) years from the date of Consort Display Group invoice against defects in material and workmanship when installed according to KBW installation instructions and when used to support banners 20" x 48" or smaller.